 How can we assess our current security?

-In order to determine if there are any areas of weakness within the boundaries between both users or devices, and the school's data, you need to conduct a technical and operational assessment.
+In order to determine if there are any areas of weakness within the boundaries between both users or devices, and the school's data, you need to conduct a technical and operational security assessment.
 The assessment should look at the effectiveness of the school's systems, services and users in response to an internal/external technical or organisational attack.

 Securing the physical and logical boundaries between your data, software and services, and the outside world is crucial.
-This is one of the many facets within a multi-layered approach to data security, often referred to as defence-in-depth.
+This is one of the many areas within a multi-layered approach to data security, often referred to as defence-in-depth.
 By following these recommended steps, you will be able to evidence that you are applying and maintaining the appropriate securities in order to protect your data whether held on-premise or in the cloud.